a2stuff/a2d/desktop/README.md

 Loaded at $800-$FFF, this does one-time initialization of the DeskTop.
 It is later overwritten when any desk accessories are run.

-### Invoker

-`desktop.s`

-Loaded at $290-$03EF, this small routine is used to invoke a target, e.g. a double-clicked file.
-System files are loaded/run at $2000, binary files at the location specified by their aux type, and BASIC files loaded by searching for BASIC.SYSTEM and running it with the pathname passed at $2006 (see ProDOS TLM).

 ### GUI Library "A2D"